 People these days look like jugglers on a mono-cycle at a circus.
 They have 24 hours within which they incorporate a 30 hour schedule.
-Meetings, gym, chores, kids’ homework, family time, cooking, bills, and social events and on and on and on.
+Meetings, gym, chores, kids’ homework, family time, cooking, bills, and social events and on and on and on, balancing work, life and pleasure.
 All this is amplified if both husband and wife are working.
 Making time as working parents sounds far fetched.

 Working with Visit which is an online lifestyle-coaching portal, I know many of our life-coaches addressing several questions on parental stress issues and its link to attention deprived children.
 It is a real need and can be observed as a very unhealthy trend on the rise.

 So let’s begin by getting off of the mono-cycle, shall we?
 Let me tell you that you are not alone.
 All you require to get your act together are a few necessary changes you can make as a working parent.
-First, change your own mindset about defining control and second, ask for help.
+First, change your own mindset about defining control and second, ask for help from life coaches.

 Our idea of what life “should” be like has to change.
 The minute we have “ideals” that are permanently fixed it induces more chaos.
 Having flexibility and working with change being a constant is important when dealing with situations as a working parent.
 Raising young kids at home only means “unexpected instances”.
 They are great with surprises and many of them definitely give you a heart attack!
 Accepting this as a reality will just be the first step towards opening your minds to possibilities and relaxes rigidity.